Orde Wingate: Operation Thursday

 Once all the Chindit brigades (less one which remained in India) had marched or flown into Burma, they established base areas and drop zones behind Japanese lines.
 By fortunate timing, the Japanese launched an invasion of India around the same time.
 By forcing several pitched battles along their line of march, the Chindit columns were able to disrupt the Japanese offensive, diverting troops from the battles in India.

 The value of Wingate's Chindits has been disputed.
-Field Marshal William Slim argued that special forces in general had an overall negative effect on the prosecution of war by separating the best-trained and most committed troops from the main army.
+Field Marshal William Slim argued that special forces in general had an overall negative effect by separating the best-trained and committed troops from the main army.
 However, Sir Robert Thompson, a Chindit who went on to become one of "world's leading expert on countering the Mao Tse-tung technique of rural guerrilla insurgency", wrote in his autobiography that "Every time I look at the picture of General Slim and his Corps Commanders being knighted by Lord Wavell as Viceroy on the field of battle after Imphal, I see the ghost of Wingate present.
 He was unquestionably one of the great men of [the 20th] century".

 Regarding Operation Thursday, historian Raymond Callahan, author of Churchill and His Generals argues that "Wingate’s ideas were flawed in many respects.
 For one thing, the Imperial Japanese Army did not have Western-style supply lines to disrupt, and tended to ignore logistics generally.
 When Special Force launched itself into Burma in March 1944, Wingate’s ideas, so enchantingly laid out for Churchill, rapidly proved unworkable."
 However, the Japanese commander, Mutaguchi Renya, later stated that Operation Thursday had a significant effect on the campaign, saying "The Chindit invasion ... had a decisive effect on these operations ... they drew off the whole of 53 Division and parts of 15 Division, one regiment of which would have turned the scales at Kohima".

 Death

-On 24 March 1944, Wingate flew to assess the situations in three Chindit-held bases in Burma.
+On 24 March 1944, Wingate flew to assess the situation in three Chindit-held bases in Burma.
 On his return, he agreed to allow two British war correspondents' request for a lift even though the pilot protested that the plane was overloaded.
 Flying from Imphal to Lalaghat, the USAAF B-25 Mitchell bomber of the 1st Air Commando Group in which he was flying crashed into jungle-covered hills in the present-day state of Manipur in northeast India, killing all passengers aboard, including Wingate, who died an acting major general.
 In place of Wingate, Brigadier (later Lt.-Gen.) Walter Lentaigne was appointed to overall command of LRP forces.
 He flew out of Burma to assume command as Japanese forces began their assault on Imphal.
 Command of Lentaigne's 111 Brigade in Burma was assigned to Lt.
-Col. J.R.
-'Jumbo' Morris.
+Col. J. R. 'Jumbo' Morris.